openaiworkhorse/.github/profile/README.md

 ## What is this?

-AI Workhorse is a platform to:
+AI Workhorse(AI Workforce OS) is a platform to:
 - Hire AI agents
 - Manage them like a team
 - Track performance